On tensor products of CSS Codes: Length of reduced tensor powers

 Section \ref{sec:Background} contains a brief review of the needed definitions from homological algebra (Section \ref{sec:ChainComplexes}), classical codes (Section \ref{sec:ClassicalCodes}) and CSS codes (Section \ref{sec:CSS}).
-In particular, we recall there the deep connection between CSS codes and chain complexes.\\ In Section \ref{sec:Main}, we use the latter connection to transport the notion of tensor product for chain complexes to CSS codes (Section \ref{sec:CSSpowers}).
-We provide then the main theorem, which gives a lower bound for the minimum distance of the product of two CSS codes (Section \ref{sec:Th}), and state a number of direct consequences on rougher, but general, lower bounds and on parameters of iterated tensoriel powers (Section \ref{sec:Consequences}).\\ As examples of applications, we provide in Section \ref{sec:KnownResults} some elementary interpretations, in term of tensor products, of known results such as the hypergraph product codes given by J.-P. Tillich and G. Zemor in \cite{TZ} (Section \ref{sec:TZ}) or Khovanov codes given by the first author in \cite{Audoux} (Section \ref{sec:Khovanov}).
-We also discuss the product of Steane codes, already discussed by S. Bravyi and M. Hastings in \cite{Bravyi,Hastings} (Section \ref{sec:Steane}) and we relate tensor products to their homological products (Section \ref{sec:BH}).
-Note that the relationship of hypergraph and homological products with tensor products was already notified in \cite{Freedman}.\\ Finally, section \ref{sec:NewFamilies} is devoted to the description of three new families of LDPC CSS codes, based on finite geometry (Section \ref{sec:QFG}), cyclic codes (Section \ref{sec:QCyclic}) and Reed--Muller codes (Section \ref{sec:QRM}).\\ The paper ends with two technical appendices with the details of the computation of lengths for iterated tensor powers (Appendix \ref{appendix:A}) and iterated reduced tensor powers (Appendix \ref{appendix:B}).
+In particular, we recall there the deep connection between CSS codes and chain complexes.\\ In Section \ref{sec:Main}, we use the latter connection to transport the notion of tensor product from chain complexes to CSS codes (Section \ref{sec:CSSpowers}).
+We provide then the main theorem, which gives a lower bound for the minimum distance of the product of two CSS codes (Section \ref{sec:Th}), and state a number of direct consequences for rougher, but general, lower bounds and for parameters of iterated tensor powers (Section \ref{sec:Consequences}).\\ As examples of applications, we provide in Section \ref{sec:KnownResults} some elementary interpretations, in term of tensor products, of known results such as the hypergraph product codes given by J.-P. Tillich and G. Zemor in \cite{TZ} (Section \ref{sec:TZ}) or Khovanov codes given by the first author in \cite{Audoux} (Section \ref{sec:Khovanov}).
+We also relate our tensor product for CSS codes to the homological product defined by S. Bravyi and M. Hastings in \cite{Bravyi,Hastings} (Section \ref{sec:BH}), and we discuss the product of Steane codes, already discussed in \cite{Bravyi,Hastings} (Section \ref{sec:Steane}).